danczw/RidicuLink/README.md

 - Leveraging [OpenAI API](https://platform.openai.com/) for content generation
 - Using [SpaCy](https://spacy.io/) for text pre processing and cleaning
 - Utilizing [Selenium](https://www.selenium.dev/) for web scraping of real posts
-- With sqlite3 as a simple database
+- With sqlite3 as a simple database for storing real posts
+- Scheduled with [Cron](https://en.wikipedia.org/wiki/Cron) to run how often you want (usual LinkedIn spam 👀)
-- TODO: Deployed with [Docker](https://www.docker.com/) on a simple Raspberry Pi 4
+- Deployed with [Docker](https://www.docker.com/) on a simple Raspberry Pi 4

 <br>